Can I Replace Just My Inside AC Unit?

 If you replaced your entire air conditioning system within the last year and the indoor unit fails due to a manufacturer defect, the warranty should cover a replacement.

-In this case, swapping out the defective unit likely makes sense because the rest of the system is still new and under warranty.
-Any efficiency or performance concerns should be negligible if the whole system is still new (under a year old).
+In this case, swapping out the defective unit makes sense because the rest of the system is still relatively new and under warranty.
+Any efficiency or performance concerns should be negligible if the whole system is under a year old.

 2. You Have Set Plans to Move Soon